GabrielF-C/SocketSender/README.md

 # SocketSender

-Simple C++ command-line program that sends a single message (string) to an address and port using a TCP socket.
+Simple C++ command-line program that sends a single message (string) to an address and port using sockets.

 ## Usage